 The city reports comprehensive city metrics annually in its Performance Measurement Report.
 That report has a small section on sustainability.
 Staff is working on a sustainability audit of city operations, which will provide a more focused report on sustainability indicators and metrics.

-Several departments in the City do annual reporting.
+Additionally, several departments in the City do their own annual reporting.

 - Duluth's Community Planning department releases the Housing Indicators Report and CAPER on its webpage

 - Duluth Public Library reports various usage statistics to State Library Services